Pros

 It’s not really adjustable

-Though the brand claims its pillows are adjustable—because you can redistribute the fill and squeeze or squish them to reshape—they’re not really adjustable.
-We’d keep that description for pillows that allow you to take out or add filling until you reach the level that best suits you.
+Though the brand claims its pillows are adjustable—because you can redistribute the fill and squeeze or squish them to reshape—they’re not actually adjustable.
+We’d keep that description for pillows that allow you to take out or add filling until you reach the comfort level that best suits you.

 It wasn’t good for side sleeping

-Even though the MyPillow sample we received was the suggested size, we didn’t find it adequate for side sleeping.
-It waffled under pressure—one tester described her head as one pole of a magnet, and the stuffing another.
+Although the MyPillow sample we received was the suggested size, we found it inadequate for side sleeping.
+It waffled under pressure—one tester described her head as one pole of a magnet, and the stuffing as the other.
 Wherever her head went, the stuffing was repelled.
 She didn’t see this sleeping situation being viable in the long term.
+For users seeking better spinal alignment or pressure relief, memory foam or orthopedic pillows may offer a more consistent experience.

 It lacked structure and wasn’t supportive

-The pillow also seemed devoid of any structural integrity—the stuffing tends to fall flat after a couple uses.
-And even after redistributing and fluffing, both our testers found the pressure of their heads made it spread out again.
-The same issue was apparent in lab test results.
-Of the pillows we tested, the MyPillow Giza Elegance was the worst at springing back to its original shape after being weighed down under 25 pounds overnight.
+The pillow also seemed devoid of any structural integrity—the stuffing tends to fall flat after a couple of uses.
+And even after redistributing and fluffing, both our testers found that the pressure of their heads caused it to spread out again.
+The same issue was also apparent in lab test results.

 It’s lumpy